jjensen23/helm-check-action/CONTRIBUTING.md

 #### Discuss

-If you suspect an issue, perform a search in the [GitHub issue tracker](https://github.com/igabaydulin/helm-check-action/issues), using a few different keywords.
-When you find related issues and discussions, prior or current, it helps you to learn and it helps us to make a decision.
+If you suspect an issue, perform a search in the GitHub issue tracker When you find related issues and discussions, prior or current, it helps you to learn and it helps us to make a decision.